fcarella/flutter_docker_image_windows/README.md

-Of course.
-That's a good point for clarity.
-However, running `flutter create app` from within the `/home/flutteruser/app` directory would result in an undesirable nested structure: `./app/app/`.

-The standard and intended workflow here is to create the project *inside* the existing `app` folder.
-The correct command for this is `flutter create .` (the dot signifies the current directory).

-I have updated the `README.md` to make this instruction clearer by explaining what the `.` command does.
-This achieves your goal of creating the project in the `app` folder without the extra nesting.

-Here is the final, complete version of the `README.md`.

----

 # Flutter Dev Container Template for Windows 11

 This repository is a starter template for bootstrapping a new Flutter project from scratch.
 It uses a **Fedora 42** Linux container and is integrated with **Visual Studio Code's Dev Containers** for a seamless "clone and code" experience on a **Windows 11 host**.